ibarak2/expense-tracker-frontend/README.md

 ## Overview

 The Expense Tracker App helps individuals manage their personal finances.
 Users can track expenses, categorize spending, and visualize financial data to make better financial decisions.
+The app is also mobile responsive designed.

 ## Technologies